 Peru’s cultural diversity means that the Spanish spoken there borrows from many different sources.
 Indigenous languages, Spanish, and Asian influences mix together to produce a rich culture to only in food and customs, but also in language.
 Dialects of Spanish-speaking Peruvians vary across geographical locations.
-With migration from the mountainous regions of Peru, where Andean Spanish is the main dialect, to Lima, the mixing of dialects produces yet more slang words.
+With migration from the mountainous regions of Peru, where Andean Spanish is the main dialect, to Lima, the mixing of dialects produces yet more slang.

 Learning some of the words exclusively used in Peru gives you that extra connection and access to 30 million Spanish speakers, the fifth most populous Latin American country.
-Lima, being the capital, and most diverse city with a quarter of Peru’s population, is a rich source of slang words.
+Lima, being the capital, and most diverse city with a quarter of Peru’s population, is a rich source of slang terms.
 We don’t recommend peppering your speech with slang straight away.
 Learn to be comfortable with the dialect and slowly introduce some words in context.

 It’s always best to try out new words with friends or acquaintances, especially those that don’t offend easily.
 Using Peruvian slang words out of context or in the wrong company can lead to problems, just like in any other language.
 As a non-native speaker, you will be given some credit for trying, and most people will find it comical, rather than offensive, to hear a rude word out of place.
 However, caution is advised.